harmon-tuazon/Youtube-2023-Continent-Statistics/README.md

 ## Data Modeling
 In this phase of the project, I executed the following tasks using Power BI:
 - Created Measures and Calculations: Defined calculated fields and used aggregation functions like sum, average, and count to generate insights directly in the model.
-Examples include: a measure to capture the user selected Key Performance Indicator from a slicer and return the corresponding Metric.
+Examples include: a measure to capture the user selected Key Performance Indicator from a slicer and return the corresponding Metric; and a calculated table that creates a column for continent ID for each youtube channel found in the original table (this will be used later in the data model).
 - Established Relationships Between Tables: Connected tables via primary and foreign keys to enable data analysis across different tables.
+Specifically, I connected the summary tables I queried in the data exploration phase to the more granular table I initialized from the data source so that more specific filtering, sorting, calculations, etc. can be done to the summary table using the data from the granular table.
+These tables were connected using the continentID calculated column made in the previous step.

 Output for this section:
 ![Screenshot 2024-11-30 182041](https://github.com/user-attachments/assets/9073fb5a-aab2-4b01-a6c1-bebd0eed37e9)